 Special caution should be taken if this medication is given to an unconscious or partly conscious person.

-Caution is advised when using this drug in children because they may be more sensitive to its effects, especially dehydration.
+Children may be more sensitive to the side effects of this drug, especially dehydration.
 Room temperature solution is better for infants.
 Children younger than 2 years may be more likely to develop low blood sugar from not eating.
-Seek immediate medical attention if you notice symptoms of low blood sugar in your child, such as shakiness, unusual sleepiness, abnormal/prolonged crying.
+Get medical help right away if you notice symptoms of low blood sugar in your child, such as shakiness, unusual sleepiness, abnormal/prolonged crying.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.